luxianzi/internvla-training/README.md

   By default, Dev Containers override the container’s entrypoint.
 Each time you open a terminal in VS Code, it will start as the root user.
 If you prefer to use the `worker` user instead, you can set "remoteUser" in `.devcontainer/devcontainer.json` to enforce this.

   You can also choose the Python executable from the created conda environment by searching for “Python: Select Interpreter” in the Command Palette.

+  If you are using VS Code on Windows but connecting docker containers on WSL, you need to open the folder in WSL before open it again in Dev Containers.